Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Analytical Model for the proposed HRAQR

 \begin{Remark}[RF-loop interference invariant] The quantity \( \zeta = \Omega_1\Omega_3-\Omega_2\Omega_4 \) naturally emerges in the analytical solution because it represents the net coherent coupling imbalance around the RF loop \( |3\rangle \leftrightarrow |4\rangle \leftrightarrow |5\rangle \leftrightarrow |6\rangle \leftrightarrow |3\rangle . \) When $\zeta=0$, these pathways interfere destructively and the effective coupling between the lower optical subsystem and the upper Rydberg manifold vanishes.
 This condition therefore suppresses the probe coherence $\rho_{2,1}$ and corresponds to the interference-balanced regime discussed above. \end{Remark}

-While a more general solution can be obtained by retaining all relaxation channels in the Lindblad master equation, the resulting symbolic expressions become algebraically cumbersome and provide limited analytical insight.
+While a more general solution can be obtained by retaining all parameters, the resulting symbolic expressions become algebraically cumbersome and provide limited analytical insight.
 The reduced analytical model therefore serves as a tractable approximation that captures the dominant system behavior.

 The validity analysis above also indicates that the accuracy of the reduced analytical model represented by the closed-form probe coherence in \eqref{eq:rho21_steady} depends on the operating point in the Rabi-frequency space $\{\Omega_1,\Omega_2,\Omega_3,\Omega_4\}$.
 In practical receivers, strong LO fields establish a fixed operating bias for these transitions, while the received RF signals introduce only small perturbations around this point.
 Consequently, the analytical model needs to remain accurate only within a narrow neighborhood of the LO operating point.
 The operating regime in which the reduced analytical model accurately reproduces the steady-state dynamics of the full Lindblad system is identified next using a fidelity-based criterion.